BozhidarMindov/Snake-Game/README.md

 A python snake game

+Use the Arrow keys to play

-The project is a part of a udemy course
+The project is a part of a Udemy course